happychameleon/ws2017_game/protocol/protocol_WS_2017.md

 Ping/Pong
 ---------

-in regular intervals server and client should exchange pings to make sure that they are still connected, if there is no response in a defined time the connection should be disconnected. server sends ping:
+Every 5 seconds server and client should exchange a ping and pong which is initialized by the server, to make sure that they are still connected.
+If there is no response within 15 seconds (after 3 pings) the connection should be disconnected.
+The server does this by starting a thread that sends out a ping to the client, which if it is not interrupted soon enough by the client with a pong, it removes the client form the user list and closes the socket.
+On the client side, once the ping has been received from the server, the client starts a thread that if not interrupted by a server ping within 20 seconds, will shutdown the client ping/pong:

 > s: cping
-> c: +OK cpong
+> c: cpong

 Changing user name
 ------------------